tonyhschu/manifold-cad-live-preview/MODEL_WATCHER_V3.md

 - **Configurator is library-only** - No standalone app needed since development happens in user projects
 - **Single build system** - Configurator has one Vite config for library build only
-- **Test in user context** - Configurator development happens in `test-v3-development`, not as standalone app
+- **Test in user context** - Configurator development happens in `reference-project`, not as standalone app

 ## What Didn't Work in V1 & V2